software-mansion/react-native-reanimated/docs/docs/shared-values.md

 }
 ```

-The only change we made in the above code compared to the example from the previous section is that we wrapped `Math.random()` call that updates the `offset` with `withSpring` call.
+The only change we made in the above code compared to the example from the previous section, is that we wrapped `Math.random()` call that updates the `offset` with `withSpring` call.
 As a result, the updates to the view's translation will be smooth:

 ![](/react-native-reanimated/docs/shared-values/sv-spring.gif)

-if you want to learn how to customize animations or get notified when the animation is finished read our article about [Animations](animations) or check the API of animation method you want to use, e.g., [`withTiming`](api/withTiming) or [`withSpring`](api/withSpring).
+If you want to learn how to customize animations or get notified when the animation is finished check the API of animation method you want to use, e.g.,  [`withTiming`](api/withTiming) or [`withSpring`](api/withSpring).

 ### Animation progress